Reigen-Kageno/data-entry-app/README.md

 # Basalt Site Data Entry App

-This application is designed for SOECO's daily resource consumption tracking.
-It allows operators to record machine usage and resource consumption data, which syncs with SharePoint for centralized data management.
+This application is designed for SOECO's daily data tracking needs, including resource consumption, production, and sales.
+It allows operators to record machine usage, resource consumption, production output, and sales data, which syncs with SharePoint for centralized data management.

 ## Technical Overview

-### Database Schema (Version 13)
+### Database Schema (Version 15)
+The application now uses a three-tab navigation system (`Ressources`, `Production`, `Ventes`).

 For detailed schema definitions, please refer to `PROJECT_CHARTER.md`.

 For a comprehensive technical architecture overview, see `ARCHITECTURE.md`.

 ### Core Features

+#### Tab-Based Navigation
+- **Ressources**: Tracks daily resource consumption by machine.
+- **Production**: Logs the movement of basalt from extraction/stockage to crushing/stockage.
+- **Ventes**: Records daily sales of products to various clients.

 #### Machine Data Management
 - SharePoint integration for machine list.